PaulSchmidtGit/Heritability/README.md

 It is work in progress and will be updated from time to time.

+Please navigate the content via clicking on the folders above.

 #### Contact
 Please don't hesitate to contact me about any of this! <br />
 Paul Schmidt <br />